zkemail/proof-of-twitter/README.md

 - Set the `VITE_CONTRACT_ADDRESS` in `packages/app/.env`.
 This is the address of the `ProofOfTwitter` contract.
 - Set `VITE_CIRCUIT_ARTIFACTS_URL` in `packages/app/.env` to the URL of the directory containing circuit artifacts (compressed partial zkeys, wasm, verifier, etc).
 You can run a local server in `circuits/build/artifacts` directory and use that URL or upload to S3 (or similar) and use that public URL/

+## History

+This repo was originally part of the [zk-email-verify](https://github.com/zkemail/zk-email-verify).
+Please refer there for the commit history and original contributors.